-Medicaid Risk Reserve - This fund is used to cover the risk of overspending the Medicaid Managed Care Specialty Services Program Contract within the established risk corridor.
+Medicaid Risk Reserve - This fund is used to cover the risk associated with the Medicaid Managed Care Specialty Services Program Contract.
 This contract provides for the use of Department of Health and Human Services funding for the establishment of Internal Service Funds.
-Expenses from this fund will occur when, in any one fiscal year, the Entity finds it necessary to expend more to provide services to carry out the contract requirements than revenue provided by the contract.